 Project Access exists to assist communities across the nation with establishing and sustaining coordinated systems of charity care.
-There are twelve active Project Access programs in North Carolina, each unique to its own community.
+There are 17 active Project Access programs in North Carolina, each unique to its own community.

 Project Access is not health insurance.
 It is however, an innovative, voluntary program designed to help community residents stabilize their health in a time of need when health insurance is not available.

 Low-income, uninsured residents up to age 65, who are not eligible for Medicaid, Medicare, Worker’s Compensation, VA benefits, or any other type of health insurance plan or coverage.

 - You must be a resident of Johnston County or Harnett County for at least 3 months.